ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/development/fieldtypes.md

     @license   https://expressionengine.com/license Licensed under Apache License, Version 2.0 -->

-# Pro features for fieldtypes
+# Pro Features For Fieldtypes

-Most of fieldtypes will work with ExpressionEngine Pro's [Front-end content management](pro/frontend.md) out-of-the-box.
+Most fieldtypes will work with ExpressionEngine Pro's [Front-end content management](pro/frontend.md) out-of-the-box.

-However there are some parameters that can be set in `ft.` to improve intergation.
+However there are some parameters that can be set in `ft.` to improve integration.

-### Disabling front-end edit link
+### Disabling Front-end Edit Link

     public $disable_frontedit = true;

-Setting `$disable_frontedit` to `true` will make the field not frontend-editable and the edit links will never appear.
+Setting `$disable_frontedit` to `true` will disable frontend-editing for the fieldtype and the edit links will never appear.

-### Field editing window size
+### Field Editing Window Size

     public $size = 'large';